Including Your Pets in Your Wedding

-If your animal is calm and can join the ceremony, maybe you can see them walking down the aisle dressed in a bow-tie or adorned with a garland of flowers.
-Maybe your pet would be the perfect greeter?
-Some older pets might be ideally suited to hospitality, simply sitting where guests arrive with a sign welcoming them.
+If your animal is calm and can join the ceremony, maybe you can see them walking down the aisle dressed in a bow tie or adorned with a garland of flowers.
+Older pets can make excellent greeters, simply sitting where guests arrive with a sign welcoming them.

-But before you get carried away with your planning, do take the time to consider some special needs and accommodations that must be made for a flawless pet-friendly wedding on the Outer Banks.
+Don’t get carried away with your planning yet.
+Being that there are some special needs and accommodations that must be made for a flawless pet-friendly wedding on the Outer Banks.

 You will want to be considerate of your guests too, of course.
 Do share your decision to include your pet in your wedding with your guests.
 Those who suffer from allergies or may be fearful of dogs can make informed decisions and take necessary precautions.

 Maybe your puppy is a tad hyperactive.
 On the other hand, bringing your beloved python may not have thrilled those running the venue.
 If your pet can’t be there on the big day there’s lot of other ways to include them.
 Get them in the picture for your engagement photos or save the date announcements.
 Have a cardboard cutout made for your photo booth.
 Or ask a local artist about making a custom cake topper that includes your fur baby.

 Pets play a big part in our lives.
 Why shouldn’t they be part of our happiest day?
 Before deciding what their involvement may be, just be sure to have all the information you need. ♥